 All the eStores which are still operating on Magento 1 will need to make this difficult choice of whether to migrate to Magento 2 or a completely new CMS.

-Are you also from those who have still not migrated to Magento 2?
-Then probably, many questions must be going in your mind. “ How do I choose the right solution for my business?”
+Are you also among those who have still not migrated to Magento 2?
+Then probably, many questions must be going through your mind. “ How do I choose the right solution for my business?”
 “Is migrating to Magento 2 the easiest and safest option for my business?”
 “Will other platforms help my business grow better?”

 Don’t worry.
 All of your questions will be answered.

 But before we disclose the big action plan of “Things to consider through the Magento migration”, let us quickly discuss a few more must-know things which will also clear your doubts related to this entire migration thing.

 Table of Contents

 Since 2015, the release of Magento 2, Magento 1 has been continuously supported.
 But this support and updates cannot last forever.
 This is why Magento officially decided to wrap up the entire Magento 1.x versions.